Today's Best Tech Deals

-Review: Das Keyboard Model S Professional for Mac is a solid mechanical-switch keyboard
+Das Keyboard Model S Professional For Mac

 Mechanical keyboards, which have hardware switches underneath the keys, cater to computer users who prefer a stronger tactile key response than they can get with today’s membrane keyboards, including Apple’s current keyboards.
 The actual switches hidden under each key produce a solid “clack” in response to each key press.

 Das Keyboard is a premium brand of mechanical keyboards, but before 2012 the company produced models only for PC users.
 That changed with Das Keyboard’s $133 Model S Professional For Mac, which finally offers some mechanical-keyboard competition for Matias’s popular Tactile Pro 3 ().